frank-cho-foundation/frank-cho-foundation.github.io/_collections/films.md

 categories: [Films]
 featured-img: "black-sun"
 permalink: "/films/"
-summary: "Information of slected films related to the Second Sino-Japanese War and after-war memory"
+summary: "Information of selected films related to the Second Sino-Japanese War and after-war memories"
 ---